george-hawkins/arf-drone/pixhawk-setup.md

 _Throttle down and pitch up._
 <img height="512" src="images/mission-planner/pitch-up-throttle-down.jpg">

-Then look at the bars for _Throttle_ and _Pitch_ in MP. _Throttle_ is low, as you'd expect, and pitch should be low as result having inverted it when setting up the transmitter.
+Then look at the bars for _Throttle_ and _Pitch_ in MP. _Throttle_ is low, as you'd expect, and pitch should be low as a result of having inverted it when setting up the transmitter.

 _Throttle and pitch are both low._
 ![pictch reversed](images/mission-planner/pitch-reversed.png)